oogalieboogalie/Vexv1/ROADMAP.md

      - Evaluate that AST using the same logic as the Vex evaluator (even if still implemented in Zig).
    - This is the bridge: one AST spec, two implementations (Zig + Vex) sharing semantics.

+4. Solidify Vex-level Env
+   - Finish wiring the `env_*` story end-to-end:
+     - Make `env_set` and `env_find` agree on key representation so `env_find(e, "test_key")` reliably returns `123`.
+     - Add minimal debug/logging around key bytes if needed.
+   - Once stable, port the `KVEnv` concept into `src/env.vex` as the first real runtime module written in Vex.

-4. Execute a subset of `compiler.vex` under the interpreter
+5. Execute a subset of `compiler.vex` under the interpreter
    - Pick a small, self-contained chunk of `compiler.vex` (e.g., `vex_tokenize` or a tiny `vex_eval` for expressions).
    - Port it fully into Core Vex and run it with the interpreter as a proof of concept.

 ## Medium-Term Goals

-5. Full Vex-side interpreter
+6. Full Vex-side interpreter
    - Incrementally move interpreter responsibilities from Zig into `compiler.vex`:
      - Expression evaluation.
      - Statement execution (`let`, `return`, `if`, calls).
      - Function/env management.
    - Aim for a mode where the Zig binary “just” loads `compiler.vex`, calls into it, and lets Vex drive evaluation.

-6. Code generation path
+7. Code generation path
    - Design an intermediate representation (IR) for Vex:
      - Either a small bytecode for a Vex VM, or a simple SSA-style IR.
    - Add lowering from `ProgramAst` → IR in `compiler.vex`.
    - In Zig, write a small VM to execute that IR as a first non-interpreter backend.

-7. GPU / @accel story
+8. GPU / @accel story
    - Decide on the first real `@accel` target (CUDA via LLVM, or a simpler CPU vector path).
    - Map `@accel` functions from AST → specialized IR or direct LLVM IR.
    - Keep the CPU stub behavior as a fallback when accelerators aren’t available.

 ## Long-Term Dream

-8. Delete most Zig
+9. Delete most Zig
    - Once the Vex compiler and interpreter are stable in `compiler.vex` and Core Vex is expressive enough, shrink Zig down to:
      - A tiny runtime and host for Vex code.
      - Platform bindings (FS, GPU, system APIs).